Semaglutide: What the Clinical Data Actually Shows (2026 Research Guide)

 Weight loss10-15%8-10%

 SUSTAIN 10 demonstrated semaglutide's superiority over liraglutide in direct comparison.
+The weekly vs daily dosing alone is a practical differentiator for research protocols.

 Research Applications